 That’s a question we’ve been asked many times here at Marriage Missions.
 It’s a type of “ripping and tearing” that many have experienced after their other “half” dies.

 So to help you in whatever way we can —knowing that this will be a very painful journey that no one, except those who have traveled this road as well, can truly understand, below is what we have found.
 Below you will read a portion of a letter written to a widow that reached out to us for help.
 We pray God will use it to minister to your heart as well, and below it, we will include links to additional articles posted on the internet as well:

 I did some research and came up with a few things that I pray will minister to you.
-The first is a web site that you might want to visit if you have access to the Internet (which I hope you do).
+The first are two web sites that you might want to visit.

-Here is a description of the web site:
+Here is a description of the web sites: